 Recent reforms introduced by the ILRA enhance the rights of creditors to replace external administrators.
 We submit that these rights would be supported and complemented by a further measure which restricts the ability of related creditors to 'block' or obstruct the attempts by arms-length creditors to replace an external administrator if there is a perception that the practitioner chosen by the directors will not act in their interests.
 Indeed, as we submit below at [2.2], these new rights of replacement are one reason we submit that a cab rank system of appointment is unnecessary.
-Further we think it necessary to ensure creditors that are being chased for a preference or other matter should not be able to replace a liquidator.
-In fact there should conflict or benefits test to such voting.

-That said, we observe that any exclusion of related creditor votes will only be effective to the extent that a liquidator is aware of - or able to verify - a creditor's 'related' status or conflict status.
+That said, we observe that any exclusion of related creditor votes will only be effective to the extent that a liquidator is aware of - or able to verify - a creditor's 'related' status.